3—Becoming a Mormon

 Elder Larson called me by my full name and said: “By the authority of the Melchizedek Priesthood, I confirm you a member of The Church of Jesus Christ of Latter-day Saints and I say to you, receive the Holy Ghost.”
 He then gave me a blessing—which is whatever words prompted by the Spirit that come out of a Priesthood holder’s mouth in his own words for the benefit the person receiving it—and closed in the name of Jesus Christ.

 Then I gave a little speech.
 I was full of the Spirit and don’t remember what I said apart that I was so thankful and promised to defend God’s name.
 And that is something I’m proud to say I never failed to do.
 Someone nodded.
 A member made a speech too: “If God is on your side when everyone else is against you, you will be a majority.”
 I’d soon visit his house regularly and become friends with his daughters.
 20 years later he’d attend my grandmother’s funeral.

-Maybe this is why I have been a fierce defender of religious freedom to this day—even when that conflicts with LGBT ‘rights’.
+I have been a fierce defender of religious freedom to this day—even when that conflicts with LGBT ‘rights’.